ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

 I am an undergraduate student majoring in Software Engineering at Detroit Mercy University and Hubei University of Technology (joint degree).
 Currently, I am a research assistant with Professor [Xiuyi Fan](https://dr.ntu.edu.sg/cris/rp/rp01665) at Nanyang Technological University.
 My research interest is in Multi-Agents System and Knowledge Representation and Reasoning.
 Specifically, I use formal methods to empower machines with logical reasoning and agents interaction, allowing for arguments and counter-arguments that provide them with reasons for their decisions.

-I focus on logic-based techniques in order to explore the following problems:
+I focus on symbolic-based techniques in order to explore the following problems:

 1. How to design Explainable AI agents so that human-agent or agent-agent interactions and co-operation can be more natural.